Lifestyle medicine: Levels

 LM may be practiced on three levels.
 The first level involves recognition by all healthcare professionals that lifestyle choices determine health status and are important modifiers of the response to pharmaceutical and/or surgical treatments.
 All practitioners are encouraged to include lifestyle advice along with standard treatment protocols.
 The second level is specialty care (e.g., Exercise medicine and Physiatry) in which LM interventions are the focus of treatment and pharmaceutical and/or surgical treatments are an adjunct to be used as necessary.
 The third level is population/community health programs and policies.
 Lifestyle intervention advice should be included in public health/preventive medicine guidance and policies for the prevention and treatment of chronic diseases.

 Interprofessional education and collaboration

-Healthcare professionals and their future patients would benefit if the basics of LM were incorporated into all professional training programs.
-Formal training and personal experience of evidence-based lifestyle interventions such as plant-based nutrition, stress management, physical activity, sleep management, relationship skills, and substance abuse mitigation would transform the American healthcare system.
-LM is uniquely suited to interprofessional education in which students from two or more healthcare professions learn together during professional training with the objective of cultivating collaborative practice of patient-centered care.
-Physicians and other healthcare providers should feel comfortable talking with their patient about behavioral lifestyle changes and assessing needs in determinants of health.
-Engaging patients in these conversations can better help them achieve their lifestyle and healthcare goals.
+Lifestyle medicine (LM) can be incorporated into the training of healthcare professionals, including education on evidence-based lifestyle interventions such as plant-based nutrition, stress management, physical activity, sleep, relationship skills, and substance-use reduction.
+LM can also be incorporated into interprofessional education, in which students from two or more healthcare professions learn together with the aim of developing collaborative approaches to patient-centered care.

+Healthcare professionals may benefit from training in discussing behavioral lifestyle changes with patients and assessing factors related to the social determinants of health.
+Such discussions may support patients in making decisions related to their lifestyle and healthcare goals.